0xProject/0x-docs/docs/0x-swap-api/guides/swap-tokens-with-0x-swap-api.md

 Now, let's find the best price!

-The next step is to learn how to get an indiciative price which is used when a [taker](https://0x.org/docs/developer-resources/glossary#taker)(aka the user) is just _browsing_ for the price they could receive on the specified asset pair.
+The next step is to learn how to get an indicative price which is used when a [taker](https://0x.org/docs/developer-resources/glossary#taker)(aka the user) is just _browsing_ for the price they could receive on the specified asset pair.

 Use the [`/swap/v1/price`](/0x-swap-api/api-references/get-swap-v1-price) endpoint to get the indicative price.
 This endpoint responds with pricing information, but the response does not contain a full 0x order, so it does not constitute a full transaction that can be submitted to the Ethereum network (you must use [`/quote`](/0x-swap-api/guides/swap-tokens-with-0x-swap-api#3-fetch-a-firm-quote) for this).
 Think of [`/price`](/0x-swap-api/api-references/get-swap-v1-price) as the the "read-only" version of [`/quote`](0x-swap-api/api-references/get-swap-v1-quote).